 Outside these four states, you have to put your faith in the retailer not to pull your leg.
 Also, you have to put your faith in them to not speak with an unfair generosity regarding their product.

 Buy Your CBD Oil

 Good thing we’re based in Colorado.
-So, really, the short version of the story is, we’re legally able to sell CBD oil, and you can be assured that our products are high quality.
-It’s not just our quality assurance – it’s state mandated.
+So, the short version of the story is, we’re legally able to sell CBD oil, and you can have assurance that our products are high quality.
+It’s not just our quality assurance – it’s has the state’s approval.

 Great news for us.
 Even better news for you, the cultivated CBD connoisseur.

-We’re a Colorado-based company focused on providing you the highest quality CBD oils on the market.
+We’re a Colorado company focusing on providing you the highest quality CBD oils on the market.
 Because we don’t believe in settling for anything less – and we’re pretty sure you don’t either.

 Our CBD products cover everything from oils to balms to crystals and capsules.
-Really, whatever form works best for you, there’s a good chance we carry it.
+Whatever form works best for you, there’s a good chance we carry it.

 Our blog also covers a wealth of CBD topics.
 If you’re a total beginner with CBD oil, check out our complete beginner’s guide to CBD oil.

 Disclaimer: The Federal Food, Drug, and Cosmetic Act require this disclaimer.
 We collected this information from various sources for the convenience of our customers.
 The statements made regarding these products were not evaluated by the Food and Drug Administration.
 The efficacy of these products is not confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The information presented here is not meant as a substitute for information from health care practitioners.
 It is also not meant as an alternative to information from health care practitioners.
 Before using any product, you should consult your doctor and ask about the risk of interactions or complications.